vjlab/resources/software-paml-treesub.md

 5. The [Eclipse](https://www.eclipse.org/downloads/?)
 IDE, which is not actually used by `treesub`; you need it to get a `treesub.jar` application.

 **Procedure**
+1. Download all the `treesub` files: download directly from Github, or `git clone https://github.com/tamuri/treesub`.
-1. Open Eclipse, and open `build.xml` from inside the `treesub` folder.
+2. Open Eclipse, and open `build.xml` from inside the `treesub` folder.
-2. Run the file, either from the taskbar at the top of the window (look for the button that has a "play" icon on it), or select Run > Run from the toolbar at the top.
+3. Run the file, either from the taskbar at the top of the window (look for the button that has a "play" icon on it), or select Run > Run from the toolbar at the top.
 You should see some output being printed out like:

 ```
 Buildfile: /Users/dten0001/Documents/clones/treesub/build.xml